Impacts of Loudoun’s Data Center Industry

 Natural Resources

-- Fossil-fuel backup generator operation creates significant air pollution.
+- Fossil-fuel backup generator and primary generator operation creates significant air pollution.

 - Cumulative water and heat pollution from multiple data centers significantly impact our freshwater resources and our wildlife habitat.